-In the Old Testament, the act of offering animal sacrifices on the altar, especially lamb, always spoke of forgiveness and penance.
-The book of Leviticus has much to say about this.
-But also what Hebrews 10:4 and 11 say in the New Testament is, for it is impossible for the blood of bulls and goats to take away sins.
-Yes, all these sacrifices were only temporary coverings for sin, that’s why these sacrifices were continually offered, Hebrews 10:1-3.
-This animal offering also spoke of the hope of those who did it for the coming Messiah who would be the Redeemer of the Hebrews.
-Of course, in the Christian faith, it is Jesus.
+The act of offering animal sacrifices, particularly lambs, on the altar in the Old Testament, symbolizes the concepts of penance and forgiveness.
+The book of Leviticus extensively discusses this practice.
+However, in the New Testament, Hebrews 10:4 and 11 emphasize that it is impossible for the blood of bulls and goats to take away sins.
+Therefore, these sacrifices only provide temporary coverings for sin, leading to their constant repetition, as described in Hebrews 10:1-3.
+Moreover, animal sacrifices represent the hope for the arrival of the Messiah, who would be the Redeemer of the Hebrews, which for the Christians, is Jesus.

-Some said when Cain took Abel into the field, they argued about ownership of that field.
-Cain who couldn’t contain his emotions ended up killing Abel.
-A feud over a property.
-Some said that when Abel was born, Abel had a female twin.
-Cain later considered himself entitled to marry Abel’s twin because he was the eldest son, while Abel insisted not to let go of his twin and felt more entitled to marry her because he was born with her.
+According to some interpretations, when Cain took Abel into the field, they argued over the ownership of the land, and in a fit of emotions, Cain ended up killing Abel.
+It was a feud over a property.
+Another interpretation suggests that Abel had a female twin when he was born, and Cain believed he was entitled to marry Abel’s twin because he was the eldest son.
+However, Abel insisted on not letting go of his twin and believed that he was more entitled to marry her since they were born together.

-Finally Adam and Eve, as their parents, told them to bring their issue to God to judge.
-That’s why they both then made offerings to God in Genesis 4.
-But woe to Cain as God was pleased with Abel and his offering.
-This angered Cain to kill Abel.
+At the conclusion of the conflict, for reasons that may vary, Adam and Eve, their parents, urged them to bring their dispute before God for judgment.
+This is why they both offered sacrifices to God in Genesis 4.
+However, Cain was in trouble as God favored Abel and his offering, which infuriated Cain and led him to kill his brother.

 Think about the quote below from the link above.